danilocgraciano/python3/games/README.md

+## Games

-## Development of some games using the main concepts of the Python3 language:
+Development of some games using the main concepts of the Python3 language:

 - Guessing Game
 - Hangmang Game